maurges/vim-cpp-helper/README.md

 ## Intro

-This plugin takes the job of creating header+source files, a often boring task especially with an architecture requiring a many classes, on its shoulders.
+This plugin takes the tedious job of creating header+source files on its shoulders.
 It provides a handful of commands for various jobs of creating and transferring code between files, just what a lazy/sane person needs.